Liu Zhonghua: Early life

 Liu was born in Wendengying Town, Wendeng District, Weihai, Shandong, on 3 January 1917.
-He joined the Communist Party of China in 1932.
+He joined the Chinese Communist Party (CCP) in 1932.

 Second Sino-Japanese War

 In 1935, he became party chief of Wendeng County of the Communist Youth League of China, then he was appointed as an underground messenger in Qingdao.
 In May, an informer betray Liu and he was arrested by the local government.
 Liu was in prison for almost two and a half years until the Kuomintang and the Communist Party Cooperation.
 On December 24, 1937, Liu participated in the Tianfushan Uprising (天福山起义) and served as a political instructor in the Resistance Against Japanese Aggression Army of Shandong People (山东人民抗日救国军), five days later, he was arrested again.
 He was rescued from prison by the party organization.
 On July 7, 1937, the Marco Polo Bridge Incident triggered the Second Sino-Japanese War.
 In 1938, Liu was commissioned as political commissar of the 61st Regiment.
 During the Counter-Campaign against "Encirclement and Suppression", his legs were shot and wounded.
-In the Spring of 1939, Liu went to Yan'an to attend the seminar, which was held by the Central Committee of the Communist Party of China.
+In the spring of 1939, Liu went to Yan'an to attend the seminar, which was held by the Central Committee of the Chinese Communist Party.
 He had been ill at the 18th Army headquarters.
 After recovery, he entered the Northern Bureau Party School, where he studied alongside Xu Shiyou, Chen Xilian, and Liu Huaqing.
 In the summer of 1940, Liu returned to Shandong and served as political commissar in the 2nd Brigade of Shandong Columnists.
-In the summer of 1943, Liu became political commissar and party chief of the Nanhai Military District (南海军分区).
+In the summer of 1943, Liu became political commissar and CCP Committee Secretary of the Nanhai Military District (南海军分区).
 At the beginning of 1945, he was transferred to the Zhonghai Military District (中海军分区) and a year later he was transferred again to the Beihai Military District (北海军分区).